MicrosoftDocs/learn/learn-pr/wwl-data-ai/get-started-prompt-flow/includes/4-concepts.md

-Azure Machine Learning's Prompt Flow is a cutting-edge feature currently in public preview that allows developers to create, test, and deploy large language model (LLM)-based applications.
+Azure Machine Learning's Prompt Flow is a cutting-edge feature that allows developers to create, test, and deploy large language model (LLM)-based applications.
 This learning unit provides an overview of the core components of Prompt Flow: connections, runtimes, flows, Prompt Flow tools, variants and monitoring metrics.

 ## Connections